“In a couple years, websites are going to be history. It’ll all be about apps.” My friend was very convinced as he spoke those words.

 In another conversation, a store owner told me how the sales rep for (insert one of several big online advertising/search companies here) told her that she needed to pay them to showcase all her store’s vital info, because “nobody goes to your actual website anymore”.
 Presumably they all go to his company’s curating solution instead.

-Let’s be honest: Life hasn’t gotten any easier if you are a small business owner or non-profit trying to connect with your tribe (customers, constituents — those interested in what you have to offer).
+Let’s be honest: Life hasn’t gotten any easier if you are a small business owner or non-profit trying to connect with your audience (customers, constituents — those interested in what you have to offer).

 Once upon a time you hung up your shingle in front of a physical store on Main Street and you put an ad in the yellow pages of a physical phone book.